 A recipient of numerous awards, Peters has received the Paul and Ruth Manz Organ and Church Music Award, the John Rodland Memorial Church Music Scholarship, and the Peter B. Knock Memorial Church Music Scholarship.
 He won first place in the Twin Cities American Guild of Organists (AGO) Young Artists Competition and second place in both the San Marino National Organ Competition and the Region VI AGO Young Artists Competition.
 He was also a Semifinalist in the National Young Artists Competition in Organ Performance.

-Through his work with the Second Church Chorale and Orchestra, Peters has conducted works of Elgar, Handel, Haydn, Goodall, Mozart, Schubert, Vaughan Williams, Vivaldi, and more.
-As assistant conductor of the Metropolitan Orchestra of St. Louis, he has conducted music of Beethoven, Brahms, Dvořák, Pärt, and Suk while serving as cover conductor for all other concerts.
+Through his work with the Second Church Chorale and Orchestra, Peters conducted works of Elgar, Handel, Haydn, Goodall, Mozart, Schubert, Vaughan Williams, Vivaldi, and more.
+As assistant conductor of the Metropolitan Orchestra of St. Louis, he conducted music of Beethoven, Brahms, Dvořák, Pärt, and Suk while serving as cover conductor for all other concerts.
 He has studied conducting with Steven Amundson, Allen Carl Larson, Dennis Keene, Timothy Mahr, and Robert Scholz.